What is Oolong Tea?

 But it must be ensured that it is not loaded with refined sugar or any kind of artificial sweeteners.
 Instead, it is suggested that honey or maple syrup is used instead of sugar because they are healthier options.

 The combination of caffeine and polyphenols in Oolong tea is helpful in weight loss and helps in increasing the number of calories burnt each day.
-Studies have shown that drinking Oolong tea has led to sustained weight loss and a smaller waist size.
+Studies have shown that drinking Oolong tea has led to sustained weight loss and smaller waist size.

 2. Improving health of the heart

 Oolong tea plays a beneficial role in reducing cholesterol levels due to its semi-oxidised state, it’s able to produce polyphenol radical that is of the perfect size.
 This polyphenol radical helps in activating enzyme lipase and dissolve body fat.
 Not only this, but it also plays an important role in regulating blood pressure.